Carcassonne -- Medieval Marvel or Medieval Siege?

 The 800 year old main square, Place des Couverts, has quaint half timbered buildings that delightfully lurch and sag.
 Monday is market day.
 Mirepoix boasts one of the oldest markets in this part of France.
 This is a nice spot to be catapulted back in time.

-4. Other Cities in Southwest France
+4. Other Nearby Cities and Day Trips in Southwest France

 If you're in the mood for a city break after being medievalized, Carcassonne is also conveniently near Toulouse (1:00), Montpelier (1:40), or Narbonne (:50).
 But probably my personal favorite detour would be to the town of Albi (1:30), an underrated gem in southern France.
 Here's my guide to Albi.